Which vacuum cleaner?

 It's not just Dyson that makes bagless vacs these days - you have lots of choice.
 But is it really worth moving away from traditional bagged models?

 Bagless vacuums trap everything inside canisters which you then empty into a bin.
-This can be a straightforward process, but emptying the cannister from a bagless model can be a messy job - especially if you've overfilled the canister and need to scrape out the dust by hand.
+This can be a straightforward process, but emptying the dust canister from a bagless model can be a messy job - especially if you've overfilled it (easy to do) and need to scrape out the dust by hand.
 Find out more about bagless vacuums.

 Bagged vacuums seal everything away in bags.
 They tend to have higher capacities than bagless vacuums and they're more hygienic to empty, especially the models with self-sealing bags.
 But the big disadvantage is the on-going cost - bags can get expensive, particularly from manufacturer brands.